 bio-diploma (at) helsinki.fi

 The doctoral school system aims to improve the quality of research and researcher training.
-A goal is to provide young Master’s degree holders planning to pursue a career in research with an opportunity to make interesting as well as economically encouraging careers as professional researchers.
+A goal is to provide young Master’s degree holders planning to pursue a career in research with an opportunity to make interesting and encouraging careers as professional researchers.

 In the Faculty of Biological and Environmental Sciences about one third of Master’s degree holders continue their studies towards a doctoral degree.
-Doctoral schools and programmes operating within the Faculty offer significant support for students of the Faculty in their doctoral studies.
+Doctoral schools and programs operating within the Faculty offer significant support for students in their doctoral studies.

-The University of Helsinki will introduce a new doctoral education system consisting of four doctoral schools at the beginning of 2014.
-A total of 32 doctoral programmes under the four schools encompass all of the University´s research fields.
-One of the biggest changes is that all the University’s doctoral students will belong to a doctoral programme.
+The University of Helsinki has established four doctoral schools and 32 doctoral programs operating under them.
+One of the biggest changes is that all the University’s doctoral students will belong to a doctoral program.
 A doctoral student may belong only a one program at a time.

 Each Faculty coordinates a selection of Doctoral programs, but the doctoral students of the faculties are not limited to these and they may belong to a program coordinated by some other faculty as well.

-The Faculty of Biological and Environmental Sciences coordinates five different doctoral programs (below), but our doctoral students may belong to any of the eight programs the faculty participates (below).
+The Faculty of Biological and Environmental Sciences coordinates five different doctoral programs (below), but our doctoral students may belong to any of the eleven programs the faculty participates (below).